acse-srm3018/NFRpredictionSVM/README.md

 ## Dataset
-You can download dataset from [Excel file 1](https://github.com/acse-srm3018/ReservoirClassification/blob/main/dataset.xlsx). and derivative dataset from [Excel file 2](https://github.com/acse-srm3018/ReservoirClassification/blob/main/dataset.xlsx).
+You can download dataset from [Excel file](https://github.com/acse-srm3018/NFRpredictionSVM/blob/main/Dataset.xlsx).

-The dataset includes 3250 data within 6 clases that will be used for training ANN models.
+The dataset includes 500 data within 6 clases that will be used for training ANN models.

 ## Basic information